mtolan2023/VBA_Scripting/README.md

-# VBA-challenge

-## VBA Scripting to format and analyze a multipage worksheet
+# VBA Scripting to format and analyze a multipage worksheet

 This repository contains:
 1. Screenshots for each page (3) of "Multiple_year_stock_data.xlsx" showing scripts running for each sheet.